-Like most people, I find job hunting to be stressful.
-I am also extremely passionate about having a roof over my head, being able to purchase food and other necessities in a capitalist system.
+Like most people, I find job hunting incredibly stressful.
+Yet, I am also extremely passionate about having a roof over my head, being able to purchase food and other necessities within a capitalist society.

-I (initially) was not very good at it, so I decided to approach it more methodically and for myself, to document my track record.
+Initially I was not very good at motivating myself to apply for jobs, so I decided to approach it more methodically and document my progress.

-Using a simple spreadsheet (google sheet) I tracked the following categories:
+Using a simple spreadsheet (google sheets) I tracked the following fields:

 Location, Company, URL, Role, Date Applied, 1st Interview...

-Depending on whether an interview was active, rejected or awaiting a response, I color coded them blue, red and black respectively.
+Depending on whether an interview was active, rejected or awaiting a response, I color coded them green or red.

-Here is a chart with the breakdown of the number of jobs I applied over the years with some more info about the process below.
+Below is a chart with the breakdown of the number of jobs I applied for over the years with some more info about the interview process itself.